ahasverus/joss-submission/joss-paper/paper.md

 ---
-title: 'forcis: An R package for accessing, handling and analysing the FORCIS Foraminifera database'
+title: 'forcis: An R package for accessing, handling and analysing the FORCIS database'
 tags:
 - r
 - database